braiso-22/TerraCambio/README.md

+# TerraCambio(UI + API)

+A Kotlin Compose + Spring Boot API for TerraCambio.
+This repository contains a minimal, clean architecture-style setup (ports and adapters/hexagonal) for a Listing feature, plus Springdoc OpenAPI for interactive API docs.

+## Targets

-This is a Kotlin Multiplatform project targeting Android, iOS, Web, Desktop (JVM).
+This is a Kotlin Multiplatform project targeting Android, iOS, Web, Desktop and Server (JVM).

 * [/composeApp](./composeApp/src) is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: